#docs #guides #Setup #JavaScript #Node #NPM #TypeScript

 • Probably your favorite framework

-Initialize the TelemetryDeck SDK with your app ID and your user’s user identifer.
+Initialize the TelemetryDeck SDK with your app ID and your user’s user identifier.

 import TelemetryDeck from '@telemetrydeck/sdk';